Search

 3. Communicate your response times.
 Let your team know what is a reasonable response time.
 Or make conditions to use Slack if, for example, something can’t wait 24 hours.

 4. Leave a message on “unread” until you’ve acted on it, or bookmark it to find it easily.
-That way, you can easily filter what needs to be addressed.
+That way, you can easily find what you still need to read.

 Slack and Operations